david-vanderhaar/ruby_terminal_world_generator/README.md

 # Ruby World Generator

-This project exists to aid my growth in writing clean, testable, object-oriented ruby code.
+This project exists to aid my growth in writing clean, object-oriented ruby code.

 The user will be able to run this program from the terminal and generate interesting and beautiful world maps using text and color.